 We will use your data to assess your suitability for the role that you are applying for.
 If you are successful in your application we will carry out various checks as described below:

 We may need to share your data to meet our regulatory and legal obligations, with the following organisations:

-- Pre-employment Screening Agency to undertake background and reference checks to support the job application process.
+- Pre-employment screening agency to undertake background and reference checks to support the job application process.
 Minster Law Limited is also required by the SRA and FCA to ensure that its employees are of good character and are able to perform their job, and it is our policy to complete credit references.
 This will involve a search with a credit reference agency and a record of this search will appear on your credit report but will not be visible to third parties.
-This will also involve a criminal records check with the Disclosure and Barring Service.
+This will also involve a criminal record check with the Disclosure and Barring Service.